Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average time in days below previous high water mark of 139 days of Universal Investment Strategy 3x Leverage is greater, thus worse.
+• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average time in days below previous high water mark of 139 days of Universal Investment Strategy 3x Leverage is larger, thus worse.

 Performance (YTD)